Wednesday’s analyst upgrades and downgrades

 =====

-In a research note previewing quarterly earnings season for Canadian Infrastructure companies, Raymond James analysts Andrew Kuske and Paul Tan adjusted their target prices for stocks in their coverage universe to adjust to a new Canadian 10-year bond yield assumption.
+In a research note previewing quarterly earnings season for Canadian infrastructure companies, Raymond James analysts Andrew Kuske and Paul Tan adjusted their target prices for stocks in their coverage universe to adjust to a new Canadian 10-year bond yield assumption.

 The changes were made in reaction to recent interest rate moves and "a potentially upward bias," they said.